 The manipulation and loss of electronic data can lead to serious commercial disadvantages.
 We limit this risk by means of adequate security systems and access procedures.
 An increased centralisation of the IT systems of our various operating units assists us in this.
 In this way, we implement high security standards and thus reduce the risk of data loss or corruption.

-In 2015, we will begin to renew our central infrastructure and standardise and automate our IT services further.
+In 2015, we continued to renew our central infrastructure, as well as further standardising and automating our IT services.
 This will allow us to provide employees with the required services more cheaply and quickly.

 As in the previous year, the opportunities and risks for the Pumps, Valves and Service segments are most influenced by economic development.
-The future development of China, for example, is of importance to us.
-Particularly in Eastern Europe, uncertainty regarding political risk is of great importance to the Pumps and Valves segments, and to a lesser degree to Service.
-The unclear oil price trend and worsening payment behaviour harbour risk potential for future business transactions.
+The future development of China, for example, is important to KSB.
+Uncertainty regarding political risk is of great significance to the Pumps and Valves segments, and to a lesser degree to Service.
+The lack of certainty surrounding future oil prices and worsening payment morale harbour risk potential for future business transactions.
 A quicker-than-expected return to political stability, combined with a calming of the currency turmoil, would probably have positive repercussions.
 We would always expect benefits from an unexpectedly early recovery of the oil price.
-On the contrary, a continuation of a politically uncertain situation, combined with persistent depreciation tendencies among some currencies, or a permanently low oil price would have a negative impact on our business.
-Our risk assessment for our most important influencing factor, the economic situation, remains virtually unchanged from the previous year.
+Conversely, a continuation of the political uncertainty, combined with persistent depreciation tendencies among some currencies or a permanently low oil price, would have a sustained negative impact on our business.
+As regards our main influencing factor, the economic situation, we estimate the risk to be slightly higher compared with the previous year.
 We nonetheless hope that our measures, intended to foster growth, will provide us with considerable support in achieving our goals.
 We see positive signs of this and thus better opportunities for our project business, despite possible currency uncertainties.
 Furthermore, the political crises and future development of the oil price mean both opportunities and risks for all segments.
 Our customers are also often affected by recessions and more intense competition, which can decrease their ability to pay in individual cases.

 Negative currency changes in growth countries could threaten our exports, in particular those from our European plants.
 But this would also enable our production facilities in the countries affected to benefit from such developments and to increase their export volumes.